Lamden/contracting-docs/docs/concepts/time.md

 ## Now
 In the Lamden blockchain, a special variable called `now` is passed into the execution environment.
 Contracting on its own does not have this variable available.
 You would have to add it into the environment yourself.

 If you always use the `ContractingClient` object you will not have to worry about this problem.
-The `ContractingClient` adds a `now` variable if you execute functions on an `AbstractContract` that is pulled from the state space.
+The `ContractingClient` adds a `now` variable if you execute methods on an `AbstractContract` that is pulled from the state space.

 However, if you use the raw `Executor` object, `now` will not be available.
 Proceed accordingly.